 God is with us all week long and we aim to lead lives pleasing to Him, making a positive difference in our community.
 To encourage us we have midweek small groups (a meeting of maybe 10 people in someone's house).
 These are a great way to learn, to get to know others in the church and discuss the issues we face in everyday living.

 We offer a full range of teaching groups for children each Sunday during the 10.30 service.
 There are also a number of uniformed groups affiliated to St James’ and integrated into its life.

 We aim to give to external charities not less than 10% of the planned giving we receive from church members and most years are well in excess of this.
 Although focused on 4 national charities, we also support a number of local charities whilst many church members give of their time to serve the community in a variety of roles.

-More locally, although we know our Church Hall is rather dated, it nevertheless remains a useful community asset available to a variety of local organizations.
+More locally our Church Hall provides a useful community asset available to a variety of local organisations.